Brachymetatarsia: causes, symptom and treatments

 Brachymetatarsia is a relatively rare condition that occurs when one or more of the toe bones (metatarsal bones) is significantly shorter than the others.

-What causes brachymetatarsia?
+What are the causes of brachymetatarsia?

-Genetic causes of brachymetatarsia include:
+Genetic brachymetatarsia causes include:

 • Down’s syndrome